 Apostille

-When you get your background check returned to you, you next need to get it apostilled, which is when the US government verifies that documents are legit to be used in other countries.
+When you get your background check returned to you by your state government, you next need to get it apostilled, which is when the US government verifies that documents are legit to be used in other countries.
 To see the instructions on how to send it in, click here.

 Most consulates require that you also translate you apostille.
 I believe you can scan your finished apostilled document and send it to a translator, and they will email it back to you rather quickly.
 There is a list of approved translators on the facebook page.